Anti-AliasLabs/hacking-the-body/README.md

 # hacking-the-body
-Wearable technology project for live-coding choreography
+Wearable technology project for live-coding choreography.

+Dancers wear ESP8266 wifi-enabled microcontrollers that generate MQTT messages when capacitive touch sensors are triggered (sensed via a MPR121).
+The microcontrollers also listen to MQTT messages to trigger haptic feedback motors.

+##Installation and Set Up

 ###Dependencies